Squalo-ch/TaskerStuff/README.md

 # Tasker Stuff

-Collection of task and profiles for Tasker (Android authomation app) I use.
+Collection of task and profiles for Tasker (Android automation app) I use.
 Some I've done myself (most of the simple/easy ones), some I've adopted and adapted from others (most of the complex ones.
 XML files to import directly (check before, some files may have bits to fill or change).
 TXT files contain the profile/task descriptions (to follow and enter manually on the app).